DataDog/kafka-kit/cmd/autothrottle/README.md

     	ZooKeeper namespace prefix [AUTOTHROTTLE_ZK_PREFIX]
 ```

-## Rate Calculations, Applying Throttles
+## Detailed: Rate Calculations, Applying Throttles

-The throttle rate is calculated by building a map of destination (brokers where partitions are being replicated to) and source brokers (brokers where partitions are being replicated from) and determining a per-path rate based on the appropriate network utilization for the broker's role; source brokers (those sending out data) receive an outbound throttle based on their outbound network utilization and destination brokers (those receiving data) receive an inbound throttle based on their inbound network utilization.
+The throttle rate is calculated by building a graph of destination (brokers where partitions are being replicated to) and source brokers (brokers where partitions are being replicated from) and determining a per-path rate based on the appropriate network utilization for the broker's role; source brokers (those sending out data) receive an outbound throttle based on their outbound network utilization and destination brokers (those receiving data) receive an inbound throttle based on their inbound network utilization.
 Autothrottle references the provided `-cap-map` to lookup the network capacity.
 Autothrottle compares the amount of ongoing network throughput against the capacity (subtracting any amount already allocated for replication in previous intervals) to determine headroom.
 If more headroom is available, the throttle will be raised to consume the `-max-{tx,rx}-rate` (defaults to 90%) percent of what's available.
 If it's negative (throughput exceeds the configured capacity), the throttle will be lowered.

 Autothrottle fetches metrics and performs this check every `-interval` seconds.
 In order to reduce propagating updated throttles to brokers too aggressively, a new throttle won't be applied unless it deviates more than `-change-threshold` (defaults to 10%) percent from the previous throttle.
 Any time a throttle change is applied, topics are done replicating, or throttle rates cleared, autothrottle will write Datadog events tagged with `name:autothrottle` along with any additionally defined tags (via the `-dd-event-tags` param).

-Autothrottle is also designed to fail-safe and avoid any unspecified decision modes.
+Autothrottle is also designed to fail-safe and avoid flying blind.
 If fetching metrics fails or returns partial data, autothrottle will log what's missing and revert brokers to a safety throttle rate of `-min-rate` (defaults to 10MB/s).
 In order to prevent flapping, a configurable number of sequential failures before reverting to the minimum rate can be set with the `-failure-threshold` param (defaults to 1).

 ## Operations Notes